-Module 3 presented the drivers of deforestation and forest degradation (DDFDs) and barriers to the 'plus' activities' Conservation, enhancement and sustainable management of forest carbon stocks., as well as the critical elements to analyze.
+After having been presented in earlier modules the drivers of presented the drivers of deforestation and forest degradation (DDFDs) and barriers to the 'plus' activities1 Conservation, enhancement and sustainable management of forest carbon stocks., as well as the critical elements to analyze.
 A good understanding of past and current forest cover dynamics as well as of the drivers and barriers behind them represent the essential foundations on which countries can gradually build their wider vision for REDD+, and the national strategies or action plans (NS/APs) to achieve it.

-The UN-REDD Programme promotes the exchange of knowledge between countries and has facilitated various South-South learning exchange events where countries presented and shared their experiences with REDD+ NS/APs.
+The UN-REDD Programme promotes the exchange of knowledge between countries and has facilitated various South-South learning exchange events2 where countries presented and shared their experiences with REDD+ NS/APs.
 Many useful lessons learned and recommendations regarding both the NS/AP design process and documents were gathered.
 They constitute the core of this module.